RetroAchievements/docs/docs/general/glossary.md

 A "set" is a collection of achievements for a game.

-Game and set are usually used interchangeably, as many games have one base set, but there are a handful of subsets.
+Game and set are usually used interchangeably, as many games have only one achievement set.
+A game may also have a handful of subsets.

 See [what is an achievement set?](how-ra-works.md#what-is-an-achievement-set) for more information.

 ### Multiset

-Multiset is a tool for subsets that allow you to earn achievements towards multiple subsets at once.
+Multiset is an emulator feature that allows you to earn achievements towards multiple achievement sets for a single game at once.

 See [the dedicated subsets page](../guidelines/content/subsets.md) for more information.

 ### Subset

-A subset is an additional set for a game, containing additional challenges or requirements that are beyond the main game's set itself.
+A subset is an additional set for a game, containing additional challenges or requirements that are beyond the requirements of the game's base set.

 You can see these by going to a game's page and navigating to the other icons above the achievement list.